rbxzy/pywisp/readme.md

 ### Local Variables

-All variables are local by default (scoped to their block).
+Variables are scoped to their block by default and transpile to `var` declarations.

 ```python
 x = 10